luyao777/HBP-pytorch/README.md

 # HBP-Pytorch
-Hierarchical Bilinear Pooling for Fine-Grained Visual Recognition reimplement in Pytorch.
+A third-party reimplementation of 'Hierarchical Bilinear Pooling for Fine-Grained Visual Recognition' in Pytorch.

 The related paper is as follows: